D3nz13/TicTacToe/README.md

 # TODO:
 - GUI
-- optimize the game for bigger boards (maybe use the depth limit)
+- optimize the game for bigger boards (maybe use alpha-beta pruning)